0xf104a/MeowMeow/README.md

 ## Abstract
 This is simple web server written in plain erlang.
 ## Erlang version
-`Erlang/OTP 23` is required to run this server.
+`Erlang/OTP 23` is required to run this server. `Erlang/OTP 24` is reccommended.
 ## Running
 ### Debug mode
 The best way to debug the program is just to do as following: